Robert Sowers: Photography

 Sowers immersed himself in photography when he first spent time in Europe and it became a way to document his work.
 Photographing stained glass requires considerable expertise to be successful.
 This is due to the intense variation in saturation and contrast for which the eye compensates but the camera lens does not.
 At that time a light meter was of prime importance to average out and bracket film exposure.
 On one of his trips to Europe he spent time in Chartres Cathedral gauging the intensity of the blue glass and he was astonished by the variation of light value compared to the dilation of the human eye.
 He also spent time in Germany photographing the work of fellow glass artists primarily for illustrating his books but also for dissemination back home.
 His photographic work expanded when he took his camera on long walking trips in different parts of the city shooting film in both B/W and 35mm Kodachrome slide format.
 Sunday wandering included downtown Manhattan and Brooklyn between the bridges when these neighborhoods were essentially deserted.
-One prime set of these slides were unfortunately stolen but an extensive archive still exists.
+One prime set of these slides were stolen but an extensive archive still exists.
 For his B/W work he did all his own enlarging and printing.